 Researchers may decide to work on a problem that has not been studied very clearly to establish priorities, develop operational definitions and improving the final research design.
 This type of research is what is called exploratory research.

-Exploratory research is the process of investigating a problem that has not been thoroughly investigated in the past.
-This type of research is usually conducted to have a better understanding of the existing problem, but won't lead to a conclusive result.
+Exploratory research is the process of investigating a problem that has not been studied or thoroughly investigated in the past .
+Exploratory type of research is usually conducted to have a better understanding of the existing problem, but usually doesn't lead to a conclusive result.

 Researchers use exploratory research when trying to gain familiarity with an existing phenomenon and acquire new insight into it to form a more precise problem.
 It begins based on a general idea and the outcomes of the research are used to find out related issues with the topic of the research.